Bruno-Diego/CodeInstitutePortfolio1/README.md

   - As a **visitor** I can find calming videos to watch on momments of relaxing.
   - As a **visitor** I can find calming sounds to listen while doing daily tasks.
   - As a **visitor** I can access useful resources to deep dive the website's subject.
-  - As a **visitor** I can subscribe to directly receive content via a newsletter.
+  - As a **visitor** I can contact the creator via e-mail with the contact form.
-  - As a **visitor** I am notified about success/fail subscription to the newsletter.
+  - As a **visitor** I am notified about success/fail submission of the e-mail message.
   - As a **visitor** I can access the website on both mobile and desktop so that I can view the information regardless of my location.

 ## Features